 What is Masala Chai?

 Masala chai is a warm hug in a cup.
 It is made with black tea leaves, with freshly pounded ginger, chai masala, milk and sugar.
 I love to add fresh mint leaves and lemon grass to my masala chai too.
-I inherit my love for masala chai from my mom.
+I inherited my love for masala chai from my mom.
 The tapri wali masala chai is our favorite.
 If you are not from India, you might wonder what tapri means.
 It simply means masala chai sold on the streets.

 History of Chai